 a) if MBS decision is set to "MBS join is accepted", the UE shall consider that it has successfully joined the MBS session.
 The UE shall store the received TMGI and shall use it for any further operation on that MBS session.
 The UE shall store the received MBS service area associated with the received TMGI, if any.
 The UE may provide the MBS start time if it is included in the Received MBS information to upper layers; or

 b) if MBS decision is set to "MBS join is rejected", the UE shall consider the requested join as rejected.
 The UE shall store the received MBS service area associated with the received TMGI, if any.
-If the received Rejection cause is set to "User is outside of local MBS service area", the UE shall not request to join the same MBS session if the UE is camping on a cell that is outside the received MBS service area.
+If the received Rejection cause is set to "User is outside of local MBS service area", the UE shall not request to join the same MBS session if neither current TAI nor CGI of the current cell is part of the received MBS service area.
 If the received Rejection cause is set to "MBS session has not started or will not start soon" and an MBS back-off timer value is included with value that indicates neither zero nor deactivated, the UE shall start a back-off timer T3530 with the value provided in the MBS back-off timer value for the received TMGI, and shall not attempt to join the MBS session with the same TMGI until the expiry of T3530.
 If the MBS back-off timer value indicates that this timer is deactivated, the UE shall not attempt to join the MBS session with the same TMGI until the UE is switched off, the USIM is removed, or the entry in the "list of subscriber data" for the current SNPN is updated.
 If the MBS back-off timer value indicates zero, the UE may attempt to join the MBS session with the same TMGI.

 If the PDU session is established for IMS signalling and the UE has requested P-CSCF IPv6 address or P-CSCF IPv4 address, the SMF shall include P-CSCF IP address(es) in the Extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT ACCEPT message.